MicrosoftDocs/cpp-docs/docs/cpp/modules-cpp.md

 - A *module interface unit* is a module unit that exports a module name or module partition name.
 A module interface unit has `export module` in its module declaration.

 - A *module implementation unit* is a module unit that doesn't export a module name or module partition name.
-As the name implies, it's used to implement a module.
+As the name implies, it implements a module.

 - A *primary module interface unit* is a module interface unit that exports the module name.
 There must be one and only one primary module interface unit in a module.